manwar/theweeklychallenge/content/blog/perl-weekly-challenge-371.md

 You are given an array of numbers.

-Write a script to find all subsets where the sum of elements equals the sum of their indices.
+Write a script to find all proper subsets with more than one element where the sum of elements equals the sum of their indices.

 #### Example 1